Jackbuthesuck/Controller-Wrapper-For-Sentakki/README.md

 # Controller Input Mapper

 A C++ controller input mapper with three modes: Touch, Mouse, and Keyboard.
-Works with any XInput or DirectInput controller.
+Works with any XInput (current version had'nt been tested) or DirectInput controller.

 Designed for playing Sentakki (osu! lazer mod) and anything else if controls apply.